luinbytes/lucid_dreams/README.md

 7. **Run the Project**: Finally, run the project with the following command: `dotnet run`

 Please note that this project seems to be a Windows Forms application, which is not fully supported in Visual Studio Code.
 For full support (including designer support), consider using Visual Studio instead.
+I'm just a masochist and enjoy making winforms without a nice click ui.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>